kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 We need to find the value of our `testCSS` div's position property and place it inside the `currStyle` variable we created earlier. oldIE refers to this property one way...the other browsers refer to it another way.
 So we need to use a little feature detection here.

 If our `testCSS` div has a `currentStyle` property attached to it, we're in oldIE.
-So use `currentStyle` to find what we need and store it's value inside `currStyle`.
+So use `currentStyle` to find the position property and store it's value inside `currStyle`.

 But if the `window` object has a `getComputedStyle()` method attached to it, we're in a browser other than oldIE.
-So use `getComputedStyle()` to find what we need and store it inside `currStyle`.
+So use `getComputedStyle()` to find the position property and store it's value inside `currStyle`.

 {% prism javascript %}
 isCSSDisabled = (currStyle === 'static') ? true : false;